With summer ending in Phoenix, now is a good time to get a kick start on air conditioner maintenance.

 1. Turn Off the Power

-Stop the juice to your air conditioner at the breaker box.
+Cut the power to your air conditioner at the breaker box.

 2. Clean the Outside